 - Athens Street Map which was more in-depth and very useful.

 - Top 10 Crete (DK Eyewitness Travel Guide).
 Just like the Athens guide this book includes a top 10 list of everything and also comes with a pocket map.

 - National Geographic Crete Map.
 I like this map as it was easy to read and accurate.
 It was also sturdy and didn’t fall apart.

-For More Detail on the Activities and Places We Traveled in Athens, Crete and Santorini, Greece on You Can Follow These Links:
+For More Detail on the Activities and Places We Traveled in Athens, Crete, Milos and Santorini, Greece You Can Also Follow My Other Links:

 Other Greece Trips

 Diary of a Gen-X recommendations for hotels, restaurants, activities or tour companies are based on our own experiences.
 We do not receive compensation for recommending at any of these nor are we affiliates of any hotels, restaurants, activities or tour companines.
 We are an Amazon affiliate so if you purchase the tour books or maps we do get a small commission at no cost to you.

 43 thoughts on “10 Days in Greece-Athens, Crete, Santorini-For the Adventurer!”